 Diaphragm couplings uses a single or a series of plates for the flexible members.
-Diaphragm coupling allows angular, axial or parallel misalignment.
-This coupling are used where high torque and high speed required.
+Diaphragm coupling allows angular, axial, or parallel misalignment.
+This coupling is used where high torque and high speed required.

 A fluid coupling is also known as hydraulic coupling.
 It is a hydrodynamic device used to transmit rotating mechanical power through the acceleration and deceleration of hydraulic fluid.
 It is consists of an impeller on the driving shaft (input) and a runner on the driven shaft (output).
 The impeller act as a pump and the runner acts as a turbine.

-In impeller near its axis, the tangential component of absolute velocity is low. where on its near periphery the tangential component of absolute velocity is high, therefore when impeller accelerates the fluid velocity increases.
+In the impeller near its axis, the tangential component of absolute velocity is low. where on its near periphery the tangential component of absolute velocity is high, therefore when the impeller accelerates the fluid velocity increases.

-An increase in velocity also increases in kinetic energy.
-The fluid emerges at high velocity from the impeller, strikes on the runner blades, transfers its energy, and leaves the runner at low velocity.
+An increase in velocity also increases kinetic energy.
+The fluid emerges at high velocity from the impeller, strikes the runner blades, transfers its energy, and leaves the runner at low velocity.

 So, that’s it.
 I think you have understood everything about “what is shaft coupling and types of coupling” but still, if I missed something or if you have any questions to ask you comment or contact me through email I’ll respond to you.

 Subscribe to our newsletter to get notifications of our latest articles.

 You may be interested in reading these:

-- Power Steering System: Types, How it works?
+- Power Steering System: Types, How does it work?

 - What Is Hydramatic Transmission or Fully Automatic Transmission?
-How It Works?
+How did It work?